 Limited Benefit Plans

 Limited Benefit Plans are growing in popularity as the federal government eases regulations around them.
-Limited Benefit Plans do not meet the ACA’s individual mandate for everyone to have health insurance (but that mandate is going away in 2019).
+Limited Benefit Plans do not meet the ACA’s individual mandate for everyone to have health insurance.
 Limited Benefit Plans are usually significantly cheaper than Major Medical plans but only provide a fixed amount of benefits (vs. unlimited benefits).
 Those benefits could provide great coverage, or they could be pure snake oil—the devil is in the details and fine print.
 Most limited plans require some level of medical underwriting and will not cover pre-existing conditions.

 Pro-Tip: At Take Command Health, we offer a curated offering of Limited Benefit Plans to make sure our clients are getting sufficient coverage.
 Always, always, always….always purchase Limited Benefit Plans that have continuous coverage until the end of the calendar year—that way if you develop a condition, you can flip to a Major Medical plan during the annual open enrollment period.